rali-udem/benchie_fl/README.md

 ## Guidelines

-Guidelines presented in the paper are distributed for both annotation of sentences and matching of extraction-annotation pairs.
+Guidelines presented in the paper are distributed for both annotation of sentences and matching of extraction-annotation pairs in the `/guidelines` folder.

 ## License